 Don’t ever set yourself on autopilot.
 Forever be the student.
 Live to learn.

-This is some d*mn good advice I've just laid out for you, so take it for what it's worth, with your diploma in hand, and get yourself out there in the real world so you can do some really great work ;-)
+Now get yourself out there in the real world so you can do some really great work ;-)

 Want to know the FASTEST way to make money as a residential interior designer?
 Click through this link to find out.